 “(1) A and B make a contract in which they incorporate standard terms.
 These may be the standard terms of one party set out on the back of an offer letter or an order, or contained in another document to which reference is made; or terms embodied in the rules of an organization of which A or B or both are members; or they may be terms standard in a particular trade or industry.

 (2) A and B make a contract incorporating terms previously agreed between A and B in another contract or contracts to which they were both parties.

-In Inox Wind, a purchase order was issued by the Appellant in which it was categorically mentioned that the supply would be as per the terms mentioned therein and in the attached standard terms and conditions.
-The Respondent confirmed its acceptance of the terms and conditions mentioned in the purchase order except the delivery period.
+In Inox Wind, a purchase order was issued by Appellant in which it was categorically mentioned, the supply would be as per the terms mentioned therein and in the attached standard terms and conditions.
+Respondent confirmed its acceptance of the terms and conditions mentioned in the purchase order except the delivery period.
 The dispute arose after the delivery of the goods.
-The Respondent was aware of the standard terms and conditions which were attached to the purchase order.
+Respondent was aware of the standard terms and conditions which were attached to the purchase order.
 The purchase order was a single contract and general reference to the standard form even if it was not by a trade association or a professional body was considered sufficient for incorporation of the Arbitration Clause.